-extremely flammable and highly explosive under certain conditions.
-Turn the engine OFF and DO NOT smoke or allow open flames or sparks within 50 feet (15 meters) of the fueling area.
-Check your boat for fuel leaks and fumes before, during and after each use.
-Maintain contact between the fuel nozzle and the fuel tank to prevent electrostatic spark.
-DO NOT use a plastic
+Explosion or fire hazard.
+Gasoline extremely flammable and highly explosive under certain Turn the engine OFF and DO NOT smo allow open flames or sparks within 50 feet (15) mete Check your boat for fuel the fueling area. leaks fumes before, Mainta during and after each use. contact between the fuel nozzle and the fuel tank prevent electrostatic spark.
+DO NOT plast use funnel.

-To prevent engine damage not covered by warranty, refer to your engine operation and maintenance manual for recommended fuel type and octane rating.
+To engine damage covered prevent not by to your engine warranty, refer operation and for recommended fuel type maintenance manual and octane rating.